-Certain states cover paid rest breaks from work, including rest breaks and bathroom breaks.
-Regulations do vary.
+Certain states cover paid rest breaks from work, including bathroom breaks.
+Regulations vary.

 Of the states that do have break laws, some have employment laws which cover all employees; others cover specific industries and classifications of workers.
 Maryland, for example, has a "Shift Break Law" that covers some retail workers.
-Paid rest breaks are currently required by state law in California, Colorado, Illinois, Kentucky, Minnesota, Nevada, Vermont, and Washington.
+Paid rest breaks are currently required by state law in several states, including California, Colorado, Kentucky, Minnesota, Nevada, Vermont, and Washington.